MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

 1. On the **Solutions** page, select the solution that you created, and then select **New**.
 2. In the left pane, select **Cloud flows** \> **Automation** \> **Cloud flow** \> **Instant**.
 3. In the **Flow name** field, enter **Schedule API Demo Flow**.
 4. In the **Choose how to trigger this flow** list, select **Power Apps**.
 When you create a Power Apps trigger, the logic is up to you as the author.
-In this topic, leave the input parameters blank for testing purposes.
+In this article, leave the input parameters blank for testing purposes.
 5. Select **Create**.

 ## <a id="2"></a>Step 2: Create a project